-You don’t need to cut out caffeine completely but don’t have more than 300mg a day.
+You don’t need to cut out caffeine completely, but don’t have more than 200mg a day.
 The approximate amounts of caffeine found in food and drinks are:

-So if you have, for example, one bar of chocolate and one cup of espresso coffee, you have reached almost 165mg of caffeine.
-Don’t worry if you occasionally have more than this amount, the risks are quite small.
+Don’t worry if you occasionally have more than 200mg, the risks are quite small.
 To cut down on caffeine, try decaffeinated tea and coffee, fruit juice or mineral water instead of regular tea, coffee and cola.

 Energy drinks are not recommended during pregnancy as they may contain high levels of caffeine, and other ingredients not recommended for pregnant women.

 Foods with soil on them

 Wash fruit, vegetables and salads to remove all traces of soil and visible dirt.
 Learn more about safe food preparation.